-Ever notice yourself blushing, even when you’re not embarrassed?
+Ever noticed yourself blushing, even when you’re not embarrassed?

-Or does an afternoon in the sun leave your face pink for days?
+Or maybe an afternoon in the sun, leaves your face pink for days?

-If you experience flushing and persistent redness, the best advice I can give you, is to approach your skincare routine as if you were carrying out an elimination diet.
+If you experience flushing and persistent redness, the best advice we can give you is to approach your skincare routine as if you were carrying out an elimination diet.

-Why? because your skin abides by the same principle as your body does, after all it is the LARGEST ORGAN on your body.
+Why?
+Because your skin abides by the same principle as your body; after all, it is the largest organ.

-So don’t be tempted to approach your routine like a kid in a candy store, otherwise you may just end up paying the price for over indulgence.
+So, don’t be tempted to approach your routine like a kid in a candy store.
+Otherwise, you may end up paying the price for over-indulgence.

-Topical cortisone is often recommended to treat skin sensitivity.
+Topical cortisone is often recommended to treat skin sensitivity and irritation.

-There are a number of other conditions associated with the long term use of cortisone on the skin which can be really damaging, you can read all about in my article; hydrocortisone cream is just a band aid for the skin.
+Several other conditions are associated with the long-term use of cortisone on the skin, which can be really damaging.
+You can read all about in my article, “Hydrocortisone cream is just a band-aid for the skin.”

 If chronic inflammation is a problem, then give your skin a break.

-I am constantly amazed at the amount of people who write to me, who are genuinely concerned about their skin sensitivity, yet when I asked them what they have been using, they real off a long list of products.
+Many people write to us because they are genuinely concerned about their skin sensitivity, yet when asked what they have been using, they reel off a long list of products.

-My advice is to strip back your use of products and keep it really simple guys, less is best, and use only natural and organic formulations topically that are devoid of a lot of ingredients, in a bid to rebuild your acid mantle and repair your skin’s barrier.
+Our advice is to strip back your use of products and keep it really simple.
+Less is best, and use products that are devoid of a lot of sensitising ingredients in a bid to rebuild your acid mantle and repair your skin’s barrier.

-New cellular turnover cycle of your skin takes around four to six weeks, therefore I recommend scaling back your routine in order to bring your skin back into a healthy balance – in line with cellular renewal.
+The new cellular turnover cycle of your skin takes around four to six weeks.
+Therefore we recommend scaling back your routine to bring your skin back into a healthy balance – in line with cellular renewal.